FPTOJ-OJ/judge-server/README.md

 ## Installation

-Installing the DMOJ judge creates two executables in your Python's script directory: `dmoj` and `dmoj-cli`.
+Installing the FPTOJ judge creates two executables in your Python's script directory: `dmoj` and `dmoj-cli`.
 `dmoj` is used to connect a judge to a DMOJ site instance, while `dmoj-cli` provides a command-line interface to a local judge, useful for testing problems.